jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/tools.rst

 Image Cube
 ==========

-The Image Cube tool visualizes a raster image in a interactive 3D view.
+The Image Cube tool visualizes a raster image in an interactive 3D view:

-To visualize a raster image:

-1. Select the raster image that you like to visualize.
+1. Select the raster image.

-2. Specify the renderer:
+2. Specify the:

-    * The top plane renderer can be a Multiband color renderer, e.g. to show the True Color bands
+    * **Top Plane** renderer.
+It can be any raster renderer known from QIGS, e.g. a Multiband color renderer that shows the true color bands

-    * The Cube and Slice renderer must use a single band only, as it colorizes single band values for the 3D image cube and the X, Y or Z plane
+    * **Cube & Slice** renderer.
+This must be a render that uses a single band only, e.g. a *Singleband grey* or *Pseudocolor renderer*.
+It will colorize the band-related pixel values of the 3D image cube and planes relating to the X, Y or Z slice.

-3. Load or reload the data to apply the changed color settings.
+3. Press **Load Data** to (re)load and render the raster image values.

 .. image:: /img/imagecube_gui.png